Townsend-Lab-Yale/cancereffectsizeR/user_guide/cancereffectsizeR_user_guide.md

 `cancereffectsizeR` is an `R` package that may be used to calculate the effect size of single nucleotide variants (SNV) in cancer exome data[1].
 It was designed for use with datasets in [MAF format](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) and works well with data from a large number of tumors, each with a large number of detected varaints.
 A previous version of `cancereffectsizeR` depended on output from `MutSigCV` (which runs in MATLAB) and can be found [here](https://github.com/Townsend-Lab-Yale/SNV_selection_intensity).

 This vignette is broken into several sections detailing installation, usage, and a suite of `R` functions provided with this package that are useful for analyzing cancer exome data.
+This user guide covers the version of `cancereffectsizeR` used in [2] (v0.1.0).

 <!-- * [Installing](#install)  -->
 <!-- * [Calculating effect size](#effectsizecalc) -->